NelsonScott/hello_jenkins/README.md

 # which will send you to
 https://jenkins.scottnelson.dev.k8s.pelotime.com/login?from=%2F
 ```

+Select install recommended plugins, create your user, and then you're done.

 ### Solved Issues (gotchas)
 Can't delete any files due to user permissions,